 Endorsements on LinkedIn are the equivalent of a thumbs up on your profile.
 They’re a friendly way of saying, ‘yes this person does what they say they do.’
 But they don’t carry much weight.
 So while you might collect endorsements from anyone who clicks an automated prompt, recommendations are a different animal and need to be well considered.

 Ask people who know you well, who’ve been in the trenches with you and have seen you shine.
 Someone who has seen you step up in a crisis, sat on a committee you led or co-managed a project with you, is best equipped to speak to your strengths.

 Bonus Points: Recommendations also show up on the profile of the recommender as searchable text, thereby further increasing your social currency.

 Once you’ve identified who to ask, now you need to get specific.
 While you can use the LinkedIn tool to make contact, we’d recommend that you write a separate email.
 There’s a better chance of your request being seen via direct mail, than through LinkedIn, and you want to avoid generating several asks.

-When composing your note, know that a generalized “will you write me a recommendation” will, at best, garner you a generalized note, leaving you with enthusiastic, yet horribly generalized recommendation.
-While well intentioned, these kinds of recommendations leave you sounding the Manchurian Candidate: “Raymond Shaw is the kindest, bravest, warmest, most wonderful human being I’ve ever known in my life.”
-A faceless,non-specific "great" guy.
+When composing your note, know that a generalized “will you write me a recommendation” will, at best, garner you a generalized note, leaving you with an enthusiastic, yet horribly generalized recommendation.
+While well-intentioned, these kinds of recommendations leave you sounding the Manchurian Candidate: “Raymond Shaw is the kindest, bravest, warmest, most wonderful human being I’ve ever known in my life.”
+A faceless, non-specific "great" guy.

 Remind your recommender of a specific problem you solved for them, or the time you took the lead on a particularly difficult project.
 Giving them guidance on what skills or traits you are looking to be recommended for will help them craft a more meaningful letter.